Skip to content

 // The JavaScript SDK is in early development.

-// High-level model classes are not yet available.
+// Typed model classes (flux_schnell, kokoro_82m) are not yet exposed.

-// For now, use the Python SDK for multi-model workflows.
+// Use the Python SDK above for multi-model pipelines today.

 Timing Comparison